The SELT survey was paused in Semester 1, Autumn and Winter 2020.

 - Qualitative (with student comments) course and teaching results are made available to relevant staff after grades are released.

 - Who can I provide teaching feedback about?

-- The surveys enable students to provide feedback on any course the student is enrolled in.
+- The surveys enable students to provide feedback on any class the student is enrolled in.
 In the case of teaching evaluations, students can provide feedback on any lecturers or tutors associated with that course, whose names appear on their SELT form.
-Some academic staff will not have applied to receive teaching evaluations, which will result in their names not being included on the form.

 - Is completing the survey compulsory?

 - It is not compulsory for students to complete a SELT survey, however, survey participation is highly encouraged.
 Feedback gathered in SELT responses helps to improve the delivery of courses and teaching.
 If you choose not to complete a SELT evaluation, you will not be penalised.

 - I missed the deadlines, can I provide feedback via other channels?

 - Yes.
 Although surveys cannot be re-opened beyond the deadline, students have several options for providing feedback.
 They may like to contact their lecturer, tutor or course convener directly, or if they wish to remain anonymous, may contact their school administration and ask for feedback to be passed to the relevant lecturer, tutor or course convener anonymously.
 Please note that this option is at the discretion of individual schools and may vary.

 - How is the feedback I provide used by teachers at ANU?

 - Teachers are encouraged to use SELT feedback to improve the delivery of their classes and for professional development.